Mahela Jayawardene: Captaincy

 Jayawardene was the captain of the Sri Lankan national team during the England tour in 2006 in the absence of Marvan Atapattu.
 He led his team to 1–1 draw in the Test series and an emphatic 5–0 whitewash in the ODI series.

 In the first Test of the 2006 Test series against South Africa, Jayawardene shared a world record partnership of 624 runs alongside Kumar Sangakkara.
 This partnership, the highest for any wicket in first-class cricket history, and the first instance of a stand of 600 or more in a first-class or Test match innings, smashed the previous third wicket stand for Sri Lanka, surpassing 262 which involved himself along with Thilan Samaraweera.
 It also broke the previous record for the third wicket partnership for all Test playing nations surpassing the 467 run partnership made by the New Zealanders Martin Crowe and Andrew Jones.
 During this innings, Jayawardene became the first Sri Lankan captain to score a Test triple-century, making 374 off 572 deliveries with 43 fours and 1 six, the fourth highest individual innings score in Test match cricket and the highest by a right-hander.
 He is also the first batsman to pass 350 in a Test without going on to break the world record.
 He also surpassed the highest score by a Sri Lankan in a Test match, previously held by Sanath Jayasuriya's 340 in 1997 against India, coincidentally also produced in a world record partnership.

 For his performances in 2006, he was named as captain of the World ODI XI by the ICC.
-He was also named in the World ODI XI by Cricinfo for 2007.
+He was also named in the World ODI XI by ESPNcricinfo for 2007.

 He was also chosen as a Wisden Cricketer of the Year in 2007.
 In the 2007 Cricket World Cup, Jayawardene scored one century and four half-centuries and was the second highest run-scorer of the tournament, which was topped by Australia's Matthew Hayden.
 The century he scored against New Zealand helped Sri Lanka win the Semi-Final.
 Sri Lanka finished runners-up in the World Cup losing to Australia in the final.
-His knock was named as the third-best ODI Batting Performance of the year by ESPNCricinfo.
+His knock was named as the third-best ODI Batting Performance of the year by ESPNcricinfo.
 He is the only batsman in World Cup ODI history to score hundreds in both a semi final and a final of the tournament.
 He achieved this feat, by scoring a century in 2007 Cricket World Cup semi final against New Zealand, and a century in 2011 Cricket World Cup final against India.
-He was named in the 'Team of the Tournament' by Cricinfo for the 2007 World Cup.
+He was named in the 'Team of the Tournament' by ESPNcricinfo for the 2007 World Cup.